Bordered manifolds with torus boundary and the link surgery formula

 Similar to the setting of the graph TQFT, we have the following relation between the free-stabilization maps and the basepoint actions from Section~\ref{sec:basepoint-actions-hypercubes}.

-\begin{lem} For appropriately degenerated almost complex structures, we have $\cS_w^+\cS_w^-=\Phi_w$. \end{lem} \begin{proof} The argument is essentially the same as \cite{HHSZNaturality}*{Proposition~5.5}, though we repeat the argument here for concreteness.
-We consider a class of $\ell$-gons
+\begin{lem} For appropriately degenerated almost complex structures, we have $\cS_p^+\cS_p^-=\Phi_p$. \end{lem} \begin{proof} The argument is essentially the same as \cite{HHSZNaturality}*{Proposition~5.5}, though we repeat the argument here for completeness.
+We consider a class of polygons